-Applicants will also need to provide an overview of their proposed programme.
-This section will need to cover information about the chosen local area, description of the programme.
+Applicants also need to provide an overview of their proposed programme.
+This section will need to cover information about the chosen local area and a description of the programme.
 Applicants are also required to produce a detailed delivery/project plan a risk register, and a financial breakdown of project costs.
 Applications should provide details of how the proposal was initially developed, demonstrating that proposed partnerships were already working collaboratively in the design stages.

 Important considerations should be given to how pilot projects will be able to meet rigorous in-project evaluation required by the MOJ.

 Premier Advisory Group has a market leading track record in working with its clients to secure funding across a range of central and local government schemes.
 We have supported clients in the first round, and will use our expertise to support new projects for the second round.
 We have significant experience in presenting the practical application of theory in project design and delivery.

 Since formation in 2015, we have secured over:

 PAG will be publishing more information as we receive it and is well placed to support bidders in the second round.
 Further information can also be found on the MoJ grant hub.